jonkwiatkowski/jonkwiatkowski.github.io/_posts/2025-03-22-causal-impact.md

 * It flattens or returns to normal
 * We see any form of uplift pull-forward

-It would also be interesting to analyse what it is that is making up this uplift.
+It would also be interesting to analyze what it is that is making up this uplift.
 Are customers increasing their spend across the same categories - or are they buying into new categories?